WG-Flykii/SreakBot/README.md

 ## **Development**
 1. Run `npm install`.
 2. Register slash commands with `node src/register_commands.js`.
 Note that this does not need to be run often, so it is in a separate file.
 3. Run `node src/streakbot.js` to start the bot.
-If you want hot reload, use `npm run dev`.
+If you want hot reload with nodemon, use `npm run dev`.

----
-## **Usage**
-1. Invite the bot to your server.
-2. Run `/create-channels` to create the channels for the bot (recommended).
-3. Run `/setup` to configure the bot channels.
-4. Have fun with developing and playing!